 Engineering degrees require excellent mathematical skills and, whilst not strictly necessary, medical students have commented on the usefulness of mathematics in their studies.

-Girls in the Sixth Form must study pure mathematics, statistics and mechanics.
+Girls in the Sixth Form must study pure mathematics, statistics and mechanics regardless of whether they are studying here for the full A-level or elsewhere for simply AS-level.

 Pure mathematics is generally regarded as the main tool of mathematics and includes familiar topics such as algebra, indices, calculus and trigonometry and also new topics like series, the binomial theorem and differential equations.